The Effects of COVID-19 on Indigenous Communities and Tourism Webinar Recordings

 Adopted in June 2016, the Declaration on the Rights of Indigenous Peoples guides engagement with Indigenous Peoples throughout the Organization of American States’ 32 member countries.

-3. Organization of American States’ Analysis of Information about Community-Based Rural Tourism in the Americas (in Spanish)
+3. Organization of American States Proposed Guidelines for Community-Based Rural Tourism in the Americas (in Spanish)

 This document provides an overview of the structure, focus, benefits, and characteristics of Community-Based Rural Tourism in countries throughout the Americas.
 It is a developing work that will be refined according to the CITUR Work Plan for 2018 – 2021.